Planning a solo trip to Cali, Colombia? Here’s everything you need to know for your visit:

 - Cali is the salsa capital of the world – dancers from Cali have been winning worldwide dancing championships for years.

-- Colombians love music, dancing and partying more than anyone, and Cali serves as their cultural nightlife capital.
-It’s not just about getting drunk and acting rowdy, but celebrating traditional arts…hard.
+– Tip: Tin Tin Deo offers free salsa lessons on Thursday nights. - Colombians love music, dancing and partying more than anyone, and Cali serves as their cultural nightlife capital.
+It’s about celebrating tradition here, not just getting drunk.

 - The Juanchito District is legendary for its salsa scene, so head over around 10 PM (you may want to take some lessons first!)